uschatto/DEVOPS_FINAL_PROJECT/README.md

 [Screencast Milestone3]()

 Experiences:
+- We came to know how to deploy the application on cloud instances instead of the same instance.
 - We found it interesting to implement firewall in our project.
+- We had some difficulty in installing and using the module generate rsa key pair.
 - There were many challenges we faced to make the iTrust application work.
 Inititally, we had a problem with db.properties that wasn't included in the war file.
 To fix this issue we understood the whole process of what maven command does to create a war file.
 - Once we had a proper war file we had challanges on deploying iTrust on tomcat.
 Tomcat was getting destroyed as soon as iTrust was extracted.
-We figured out that increasing the size of the droplet will help fixing this issue.
+We figured out that by increasing the size of the droplet and that helped to fix this issue.
-- We had some difficulty in installing and using the module generate rsa key pair.
+- Place holder for nginx and checkbox.
+- Place holder for canary.

 ### Task 1: Set up ansible/jenkins-server
 - Run the command ```pipeline setup --gh-user <username> --gh-pass <password>```